Club Skirts Dinah Shore Weekend: History

-The Dinah Shore Weekend as The Dinah is commonly referred to, was coined after the late Dinah Shore – a singer, TV personality and renowned golfer, whose women's major golf championship was held in the area at the time.
+The Dinah Shore Weekend, commonly referred to as The Dinah, was named after the late Dinah Shore, a singer, TV personality and renowned golfer whose women's major golf championship was held in the area at the time.
 The event is not authorised by the Shore estate or the tournament.
-Born Frances Rose Shore, in 1916, she lived in the Coachella Valley and is credited for having founded in Palm Springs the Colgate-Dinah Shore Winner's Circle women's golf tournament, now known as the LPGA's Chevron Championship in Texas, The Dinah initially coincided with the tournament, which took place the same weekend.
+Born Frances Rose Shore, in 1916, she lived in the Coachella Valley and is credited for having founded in Palm Springs the Colgate-Dinah Shore Winner's Circle women's golf tournament, now known as the LPGA's Chevron Championship in Texas.
+The Dinah initially coincided with the tournament, which took place the same weekend.
 The first unofficial Dinah Shore Weekend took place in 1986 when women began to flock to Palm Springs in conjunction with the tournament.
 "Loosely organized events with boomboxes and alcohol" took place during the tournament in the late 1980s.
 After-dinner parties following the golfing turned benefits for the Human Rights Campaign and the AIDS Service Foundation.

 The first Dinah Shore event was produced as a one night party in 1991 by Mariah Hanson under her Club Skirts Presents The Dinah Marquee at the Palm Springs Art Museum.
 The early years had the event as co-produced by Hanson and Sandy Sachs and Dr. Robin Gans (promoters of Girl Bar in West Hollywood) beginning in 1992.
 In 2003 the television series The L Word had an episode set as happening at the weekend, which helped heighten its visibility.
 The following year, attendance doubled - the Saturday night party jumped to 2500 from 1200 the year prior.
 In 2005 the partnership between Hanson and Sach & Gans dissolved, with competing Palm Springs parties happening the same weekend.
 That state continued until 2012 when Sachs and Gans relocated to Las Vegas for an event which was called Girl Bar Dinah Shore Week Las Vegas.